akasakaid/metabos/README.md

     pip install -r requirements.txt
     ```

-6. Here to fill in the data.json file there are 2 ways.
-The method is as follows
-    1. Login using a Telegram Account

-        The method is quite easy, just type

-        ```
-        python bot.py
-        ```

-        Then there will be a telegram number input form and enter your telegram number, done.
-The data.json file is populated correctly.

-    2. Manual fill

-        To get data so that you can fill in the data.json file, please follow the following video [https://youtu.be/aSexnEGYN0o](https://youtu.be/aSexnEGYN0o).
+6. Next you have to fill in the `data.json` file.
+To fill it in you can see the following video guide:
-        *The video uses Indonesian language. hope you understand.*
+    TBA

+# Discussion

+If you have questions, please ask in the chat group: [https://t.me/sdsproject_cha](https://sdsproject_chat)

 # Support